 • A concerted effort is needed to reduce the costs associated with postabortion care in order to reduce the economic burden it places on women, especially poor women, and their families.

 • Women’s access to effective contraceptives needs to be improved to address the root cause of most abortions: unintended pregnancy.
 This is particularly important in light of the high cost of unsafe abortion.
 It would be much more cost effective for women to have access to cheaper contraceptives than to have to undergo costly and unsafe procedures.

 • Women need accurate information on the availability of contraceptive services, and greater efforts are needed to ensure that poor women, in particular, are aware of and have access to these services.

-The data in this fact sheet are drawn from Sundaram A et al., Documenting the individual- and household-level cost of unsafe abortion in Uganda, International Perspectives on Sexual and Reproductive Health, 2013, 39(4):174–184.
+Unless otherwise noted, the data in this fact sheet are drawn from Sundaram A et al., Documenting the individual- and household-level cost of unsafe abortion in Uganda, International Perspectives on Sexual and Reproductive Health, 2013, 39(4):174–184.